The master bowler

 One of cricket's truisms is that Gordon Greenidge was lethal on two legs... and deadly on one.
 At Lord's on this day he pummelled England to a nine-wicket defeat with a blistering 214 not out.
 England had declared to set West Indies 342 to win in 78 overs.
 They rampaged to victory in 66.1.
 The only wicket England got - and the first second-innings wicket West Indies had lost in seven Tests - was a run-out.
 Greenidge faced only 242 balls, in which time he belted 29 fours and two sixes.
 In Wisden Cricket Monthly, Scyld Berry wrote that "[Greenidge] made it look like a Sunday League romp at Southampton".

 There was a whiff of Caribbean flair about Alex Tudor's famous 99 not out against New Zealand at Edgbaston, as time after time he rocked back to cream boundaries through the covers.
 He spanked 21 fours in all - a startling 85% of his runs.
-The pantomime villain was Graham Thorpe, who dominated the strike as the last rites were played out and thus denied Tudor the chance to become the first English night-watchman to make a Test hundred.
+The pantomime villain was Graham Thorpe, who dominated the strike as the last rites were played out and thus denied Tudor the chance to become the first English nightwatchman to make a Test hundred.
 England got out of jail here - they had been 45 for 7 in their first innings, but a few hours later New Zealand were 52 for 8 in their second innings and the door was ajar.
-Nobody expected Tudor to batter it down - nor that Tudor would not play Test cricket for the next two years.
+Nobody expected Tudor to batter it down - nor that he would not play Test cricket for the next two years.

 Birth of Joe Hardstaff Jr, the Nottinghamshire middle-order batsman who had a distinguished Test career despite losing his best years to the Second World War.
 He played 23 Tests and averaged a weighty 46.74.
 His signature moment was at The Oval in 1938, when he smacked 169 not out as England piled up 903 for 7 and walloped Australia by a record innings and 579 runs.
 His father Joseph also played five Tests for England.
 "Young Joe" died in Worksop in 1990.

 Birth of Wasim Raja, that rumbustious, hirsute allrounder for Pakistan in the 1970s and 80s.
 He was a wonderfully gifted left-handed dasher in the lower middle-order, at his best against West Indies.
 In 11 Tests he averaged 57, including 517 runs in five Tests in 1976-77.
 His skiddy, Afridi-esque legbreaks were good enough to snare 51 Test wickets, 33 of them outside Pakistan.
 His younger brother Ramiz, as straight-laced as Wasim was happy-go-lucky, also played 57 Tests for Pakistan, the same number as his brother.
-Wasim later married an English girl before becoming one of ICC's elite panel of match referees.
+Wasim later married an English girl before becoming one of the ICC's elite panel of match referees.
 He died in August 2006.

 The start of the only Test to be played at Sheffield's Bramall Lane ground.
 The match was blighted by appalling weather which kept attendances low, and Australia romped to a 143-run victory.
 Soon after, Yorkshire moved their power base to Leeds, and Bramall Lane was never again considered as a suitable venue for Test cricket.
 It staged its last first-class match in 1973.
-Apart from cricket, Bramall Lane was the venue for other sports, most notably as the home for Sheffield United FC.
+Apart from cricket, Bramall Lane was the venue for other sports, most notably the home for Sheffield United FC.
 In 1895, it hosted the world's first floodlit football match.

 Birth of Jack Newman, the New Zealand left-arm seamer who played three Tests in the thirties.
 He is best remembered as a rare cricket Sir, having been knighted in 1970.
 He died in his native Nelson in 1996, at a time when he was the oldest living Test cricketer.